Hugh Buggy: Censor

 During World War II he was chief operational censor at General Douglas MacArthur's headquarters in 1942–46.
 From 1946 to 1950 he was an editor with Radio Australia.

 Author

 He ghost wrote for Sir Charles Kingsford Smith and Charles Ulm the Story of the Southern Cross Trans-Pacific Flight in 1928, and for Joe Maxwell V.C., M.C. & Bar, D.C.M the World War I recounting of his experiences Hells Bells and Mademoiselles in 1932, then in 1946 he wrote Pacific Victory.

 In 1977 his book The Real John Wren was published.

 Sport journalism

 Buggy was also a highly respected writer on sport, particularly Australian rules football, although he covered a variety of sports.
 He had a flair for the picturesque sporting phrase: he was widely believed to have coined the term 'bodyline' during the 1932/33 Ashes Test cricket series, but this claim was never settled conclusively.

-He became chief football-writer at the Argus in 1951 until it ceased publication in 1957.
+He became chief football-writer at The Argus in 1951, and served in the role until The Argus ceased publication in 1957.